The CDPP is designed to help a company align with a single cybersecurity framework(e.g., NIST CSF, ISO 27002 or NIST 800-53).

-Controls & Metrics - While both the WISP and DSP contain policies, control objectives, standards and guidelines, the DSP in unique in that it contains controls and metrics (including KPIs and KRIs).
+Controls & Metrics - While both the CDPP and DSP contain policies, control objectives, standards and guidelines, the DSP in unique in that it contains controls and metrics (including KPIs and KRIs).

 This added content can save a company several months’ work from developing their own control wording and associated metrics!